 The driver is then required to complete a driver mandate for licence checking purposes.
 The company conduct a licence checking procedure against a risk-based process dependant on points or endorsements received as follows, via the DVLA Website.

-- 0-5 Points 6 monthly

-- 6 9 Points 3 monthly

-- 10 + Points monthly
+0 - 5 Points 3 monthly 6 - 9 Points every 7 weeks 10 + Points monthly

 All drivers must inform the company within 24 hours of any endorsable offence incurred, failure to do this will instigate the company disciplinary procedure.